 Recently I’ve been driving long distances and listening to a very unusual podcast.
 Texting Keith Olbermann is an eccentric and utterly compelling series of twenty-minute episodes that does precisely what podcasts do better than any other media: it explores the awkward, vulnerable, funny, sometimes uncomfortable contours of the human fumbling for connection.

 It’s hard to summarise and you should listen yourself, but in brief, Ros Atkins, the suave young fellow who hosts Outside Source on the BBC World News TV channel, has developed a strange long-distance electronic relationship with the legendary American news broadcaster Keith Olbermann in his Manhattan penthouse.
-Keith is multimillionaire journalist who has earned literal fortunes with MSNBC and ESPN, alienated colleagues, been suspended, reinstated, fired, rehired, fought a long-running feud with Fox news’ Bill O’Reilly and has been at various times the most vigorous and dedicated scourge of first George W. Bush then Donald Trump.
+Keith is a multimillionaire journalist who has earned literal fortunes with MSNBC and ESPN, alienated colleagues, been suspended, reinstated, fired, rehired, fought a long-running feud with Fox news’ Bill O’Reilly and has been at various times the most vigorous and dedicated scourge of first George W. Bush then Donald Trump.
 He’s weird, loveable and insufferable, boastful, complicated and talented, and has unfathomably become Ros’ most frequent text partner, beside his wife.
 But they’ve never met and it’s a relationship that Ros can’t quite understand.
 Are they penpals?
 Peers?
 Friends?
 How did Keith come to sponsor the match ball for Ros’ neighbourhood football team in Dulwich?
 What even is friendship, when you come right down to it?

 Ros is a strange mix of Jon Ronson and Louis Theroux swirled in with flecks of Larry David – an affable, hard-working, peace-loving guy with an almost unbearable capacity for genially asking the kind of socially awkward question that has me squirming in dismay but is precisely the question I want answered.
 When Ros flies to New York on a business trip it’s an opportunity to meet Keith for the first time, and what results is a peculiar and intriguing meeting of cultures, sensibilities, news philosophies and individual psychologies.
 Does that make it sound interesting?
 It is, though.
 It’s original and fearless and even affecting, in ways that I don’t always understand.